 These anti-scientific experts from, for example, the RIVM do not like to debate with the more critical, investigative science.
 They would be putting their reputation and position at stake.
 The researchers with their new insights have nothing to lose, but the experts bear full responsibility for the disastrous impact that their advice has on society.
 If that impact is proportional, they will have to make it plausible that the misery they have prevented is in the same order of magnitude.
 They cannot, despite being asked to do so repeatedly.
 The scientific researchers can even show why the experts can't: that claim cannot be substantiated on the basis of the facts, the data and the latest state of science.
 This is extremely painful for the established experts.

-That is why only voices from experts with similar interests are allowed.
-In this way, the anti-scientists remain comfortably seated in their seats, after all, they know for sure that their line is the only correct one and every opponent is dismissed as an incomplete amateur virologist.
-It is dead easy to beat such a scientist to death with disqualification, authoritarian behavior, character assassination, manipulation in the media, cherry-picking from (old) studies and distorted facts.
-As an established anti-scientist, you have little to fear from the journalist in the middle, who has little time to really delve into, especially if you can keep him afraid with the threat that every contradiction will inevitably lead to hell and damnation.
+Therefore, only opinions from experts with similar interests are admitted.
+This way, the anti-scientists remain comfortable in their seats, because they know for sure that their line is the only correct one and every opponent is dismissed as an inadequate amateur virologist.
+It is very easy to kill such a scientist with disqualification, authoritarian behavior, character assassination, manipulation in the media, cherry-picking from (old) studies and distorted facts.
+As an established anti-scientist, you have little to fear from the journalist in the middle, who has little time to really delve into it, especially if you can keep him afraid with the threat that any contradiction will inevitably lead to hell and damnation.

 When the scientists then in frustration proceed to increasingly sharp words and even fight a stage to make their voice heard, you shout very loudly: 'you see, they are rioters, conspiracy nuts, this is not doing science, they are just doing something.
 We are still right'.
 So the anti-scientific establishment always wins.
 Through the WHO, they have set out an effective communication strategy to which all self-respecting media have been willing to cooperate: after all, public health was at stake.
 Fortunately, that tide is starting to turn.